 Different ways to run, debug, or cover unit tests

-- Use one of the ways to execute tests in the current document.
+Use one of the ways to execute tests in the current document.

-- Use one of the ways to execute tests in the project/solution.
+Use one of the ways to execute tests in the project/solution.

 Run configurations for test sessions

-Analysing execution results and output
+Analyze execution results and output

 When the execution is over, the results are visualized in the Unit Tests window.

-The output pane (which you can place on the right or on the bottom using the Toggle output position button on the toolbar) displays output of the selected test.
+The output pane (which you can place on the right or at the bottom using the Toggle output position button on the toolbar) displays output of the selected test.
 If the test is failed, JetBrains Rider also adds short information on the failure and/or displays the stack trace of an exception.
 You can use clickable links in the output pane to navigate directly to types and methods involved with the failure.

-On the status bar, you can see the total number of tests in the session as well as number of tests in different states: By default, tests in all states are shown, but you can click the corresponding icons to filter tests by their state.
-Status of each test in the Unit Test Sessions window is displayed with one of the following icons:
+On the status bar, you can see the total number of tests in the session as well as number of tests in different states:

 The icons are also used on each session's tab to display the overall execution result of the sessions.